bagip/valorant-music-soundkits/README.md

 -removed the hard coded path files for files in use

--narrowed the search on screen for won or lost rounds to only include the part of the screen that it round summary pops up at
+-narrowed the search on screen for won or lost rounds to only include the part of the screen that the round summary pops up at